sijuswamy/KTU-Maths-Updation/GAMAT301.md

 #### Solutions (Python)

-All the above mentioned problems can be solved using `Python` scripts as follows.
+All the above-mentioned problems can be solved using `Python` scripts as follows.
 Here we pass the expected value and the bound as an ordered pair.
 ```python
 import sympy as sp